Citroen history and history video

 Observing the shortage of shells, Andre Citroen went to the Ministry of War and offered to set up a factory capable of manufacturing between 5,000 and 10,000 shrapnel shells per day in the space of three to four months.
 He opened an ultra-modern factory on a 15-hectare site in the area of Javel and applied production methods.
 By 11 November 1918, the Citroen factory had produced more than 24 million shells.

-The government frequently called upon Andre Citroen, who was appreciated for his remarkable leadership and organisational skills.
-In 1917, he reorganises supplies to munitions plants and sets up a military postal service.
+The government frequently called upon Andre Citroen, who was appreciated for his remarkable leadership and organizational skills.
+In 1917, he reorganizes supplies to munitions plants and sets up a military postal service.
 In 1918, he organises the distribution of bread ration cards across the whole Paris area in the space of just twenty-four hours.

 As part of this vision, he built the first light utility vehicles: delivery vehicles, and multi-purpose vehicles for business and leisure.
 The 9 seater was the prototype for todays “MPV’s”, the “TUB” Citroen light van of 1939, set the design standards that are still used by light vans today; low floor, sliding side door, forward controls etc. He set up both a taxi company and a bus company, that had routes right across rural France.
 He even opened his own car insurance company.
 All of these innovations were to have a profound effect on the way automobile manufacturers do business, even to the present day.